The Traveling Salesman (1921 film)

-The Traveling Salesman is a 1921 American comedy film starring Fatty Arbuckle.
+The Traveling Salesman is a 1921 American silent comedy film starring Fatty Arbuckle.
 It is based on a 1908 play, The Traveling Salesman, by James Grant Forbes.
 A 1916 film adaptation of the play starred Frank McIntyre, who had also starred in the play.
 A print of The Traveling Salesman with German intertitles survives at the George Eastman House.

 Plot

 As described in a film publication, Bob Blake (Arbuckle), a travelling salesman, is the victim of a practical joke and gets off the train before his intended destination of Grand River.
 Bob is drenched in the pouring rain and, when he cannot find lodging, breaks into a private house that the sheriff is going to sell for a tax delinquency.
 The house belongs to Beth Elliott (Clarke), a telegraph operator at Grand River Station.
 Bob looks her up so he can pay for his lodging and falls in love with her.
 Franklin Royce (Holland), also in love with Beth, is jealous of Bob and accepts a proposition from Martin Drury (Taylor) to trick Beth out of the proceeds of the tax sale.
 In the end, Bob saves the house and wins the girl.